Hairity/palacebabystore/README.md

 I used postman and I am very familiar with it by now.
 I know how servers work with databases and I have experience with SQL and mongoDB was not that hard.

+Finished and deployed with Heroku: https://palacebabyapp.herokuapp.com/

+//Feel free to register user, place order and use PayPal SandBox API to pay for order.